danfuzz/samizdat/README.md

   Written in C using `libsam-dumb-data`.

-* `sam-dumb-comp` &mdash; tool to compile source code, "dumb" edition.
+* `sam-dumb-comp-1` &mdash; tool to compile source code, "dumb" edition, first layer.

   Accepts input in the form of minimalistic "source code" which is not much more than a series of assignment statements